input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/index.md

 #### `type`

-Each signed object will have a type identifier called `type`.
+Each Catalyst Signed Document will have a type identifier called `type`.

 The `type` is a [UUID] V4.

 #### `id`

-Every signed object will have a unique ID.
+Every Catalyst Signed Document will have a unique ID.
-All signed object with the same `id` are considered versions of the same signed object (read about [`ver`](#ver)).
+All Catalyst Signed Document with the same `id` are considered versions of the same Catalyst Signed Document (read about [`ver`](#ver)).
 However, `id` uniqueness is only guaranteed on first use.

-If the same `id` is used, by unauthorized publishers, the signed object is invalid.
+If the same `id` is used, by unauthorized publishers, the Catalyst Signed Document is invalid.

 The `id` is a [UUID] V7.

-The first time a signed object is created, it will be assigned by the creator a new `id` which must be well constructed.
+The first time a Catalyst Signed Document is created, it will be assigned by the creator a new `id` which must be well constructed.

-* The time must be the time the signed object was first created.
+* The time must be the time the Catalyst Signed Document was first created.
 * The random value must be truly random.

 Creating `id` this way ensures there are no collisions, and they can be independently created without central co-ordination.

-*Note: All signed objects are signed, the first creation of an `id` assigns that `id` to the creator and any assigned collaborators.
+*Note: All Catalyst Signed Documents are signed, the first creation of an `id` assigns that `id` to the creator and any assigned collaborators.
-A Signed Object that is not signed by the creator, or an assigned collaborator, is invalid.
+A Catalyst Signed Document that is not signed by the creator, or an assigned collaborator, is invalid.
 There is no reasonable way an `id` can collide accidentally.
 Therefore, detection of invalid `id`s published by unauthorized publishers, could result in anti-spam or system integrity mitigations being triggered.